 When adding things like pop-ups, ads, or email opt-in offers, I typically only add these to education pages.
-I don’t add them to any money pages because I don’t want to distract prospective clients from moving through the sales funnel to a conversion with something free.
+I don’t add them to money pages because I don’t want to distract prospective clients from moving through the sales funnel to conversion with a free offer.

 A website’s administrative pages are the pages dedicated to legal compliance, copyright, and basic business information that people need to be able to easily access but doesn’t belong in the primary header navigation menu.
 For designers and developers, these pages typically include:

-- The Contact Page is a catch-all page for people who want to contact you for reasons other than hiring you for services.
-This page contains your contact information, a contact form, and invitations to connect on social media and stay in touch.
+- The Contact Page is a catch-all page for people who want to contact you for reasons other than hiring you.
+A website contact page contains your contact information, a contact form, and invitations to connect on social media and stay in touch.